Overbidding and renovation costs

 However, in some cases, you may be able to lend more than the 100% mortgage you already obtained or taking out another loan.
 Most commonly is upgrading the sustainability of the house by, for example, installing solar panels, replacing the windows with HR++ glass, or upgrading the isolation of the house.

 Tip!
-Some technical inspectors who carry out a pre-purchase house inspection offer an overview of how you may increase your house’s energy-label, a certificate you may use later as a quote to the bank.
+Some contractors who carry out a structural inspection offer an overview of how you may increase your house’s energy-label, a certificate you may use later as a quote to the bank.

 Need a piece of advice from one of our experts on your house hunting?